 - learning objectives and outcomes,

 - task characteristics,

 - group constellation, and

 Each component, associated design decisions, and the corresponding design process are described.
-The GLAID framework aims to guide teachers in higher education in designing, implementing, and evaluating GLAs in their courses’.
+The GLAID framework aims to guide teachers in higher education to design, implement, and evaluate GLAs in their courses’.

-In their article the authors indicate that the expected learning outcomes of groupwork are often not achieved.
-The main reasons according the authors are (the literature references can be found in the article):
+In their article, the authors indicate that the expected learning outcomes of group work are often not achieved.
+The main reasons according to the authors are (the literature references can be found in the article):

 (1) ‘Resistance of students and teachers.
 Payne, Monk-Turner, Smith, and Sumter (2006) found that appropriate scaffolding of group work is necessary to overcome teachers’ and students’ resistance to GLAs.